 Krka National Park

 Krka National Park covers over 100 square kilometres and is home to some truly beautiful nature.
 Although the park is best known for the stunning Skradinski buk waterfall, there’s plenty more to see.
 Located just over an hour’s drive away from Split, it’s an ideal destination for a day trip!
 Buses run from Split to the Skradin entrance of the national park multiple times a day.
-To make the most of your day it’s best to catch the 8am bus or drive yourself.
+To make the most of your day it’s best to catch the 8am bus or drive yourself, or to take a guided tour that gets an early start.

 Your first stop in the park should be the Skradinski buk waterfall.
 On top of being an incredible work of nature, the waterfall is a brilliant place for cooling off as you can swim in the base of the falls.
 It’s become such a popular attraction that the park has introduced a limit on the number of people that can visit at any one time.
 It’s best to arrive as early as possible if you want to enjoy the falls without crowds of other tourists!